flenniken/collections/docs/collection-maker.md

 [⬇](#Contents)

-# Maker Command
+# Make New

-You run the maker command to create the collection's local image folder from the folder of images you created.
+You run the maker -new command to create the collection's local image folder from the folder of images you created.

 The command creates the collection's cjson file in the folder which